Skip to content

 After the path to the Git executable has been set, navigate to "Tools" in the R Studio menu and select "Version Control" and then "Project Setup".

-Users can perform versioning tasks such as commit, push, pull, or view history for individual files from bar.
+Users can perform versioning tasks such as commit, push, pull, or view history from the menu bar on top of the script pane.

 Setting up Version Control for R Studio Project (usethis)